mail2thota/ansible_provision/README.md

         username = 'admin'
         password = 'admin'

-    noted:check your particular host name for bootstrap and ambari server
+    note:check your particular host name for bootstrap and ambari server

 ---